Code-Institute-Submissions/Damianjacob-MS5-Music-Pro-2_JulyResub/README.md

 - Order: Custom data model for defining orders.
 - OrderLineItem: Custom data model for defining single items in an order
 - Profile: Custom model for the user profile
+- Rating: Custom model used for rating products
+- UserQuestion: Custom model used to represent the questions users can ask for each product
+- OwnerReply: Custom model which represents the owner's reply to user questions

 ## Features